 d The volumes for the 375-mg and 450-mg darunavir doses are rounded for suspension-dose convenience.

-e Some Panel members recommend the FDA-approved dose of once-daily darunavir 675 mg (combination of tablets) plus ritonavir 100 mg once daily for adolescents weighing ≥30 kg to <40 kg (see Table B below).
+e Some Panel members recommend the FDA-approved dose of once-daily darunavir 675 mg (administered using a combination of tablets) plus ritonavir 100 mg once daily for adolescents weighing ≥30 kg to <40 kg (see Table B below).

-- Metabolism: Darunavir is primarily metabolized by cytochrome P (CYP) 3A4.
+- Metabolism: Darunavir is primarily metabolized by cytochrome P450 (CYP) 3A4.
 Both ritonavir and cobicistat are inhibitors of CYP3A4, thereby increasing the plasma concentration of darunavir.
-Co-administration of darunavir/ritonavir (DRV/r) or darunavir/cobicistat (DRV/c) with drugs that are highly dependent on CYP3A clearance creates potential for multiple drug-drug interactions and may be associated with serious and/or life-threatening events or suboptimal efficacy.
+Coadministration of darunavir plus ritonavir (DRV/r) or darunavir plus cobicistat (DRV/c) with drugs that are highly dependent on CYP3A clearance creates potential for multiple drug-drug interactions and may be associated with serious and/or life-threatening events or suboptimal efficacy.

-- Co-administration of several drugs, including protease inhibitors and rifampin, is contraindicated with ritonavir- or cobicistat-boosted darunavir.
-A recent study involving adults with HIV suggested that etravirine may reduce serum darunavir concentrations by induction of CYP3A5, which is more commonly expressed in individuals of African descent.1 Before administration, a patient’s medication profile should be carefully reviewed for potential drug interactions.
+- Coadministration of several drugs, including protease inhibitors and rifampin, is contraindicated with DRV/r and DRV/c.
+A study involving adults with HIV suggested that etravirine may reduce serum darunavir concentrations by induction of CYP3A5, which is more commonly expressed in individuals of African descent.1 Before administering darunavir (with or without ritonavir or cobicistat), a patient’s medication profile should be carefully reviewed for potential drug interactions.

-- More common: Diarrhea, nausea, vomiting, abdominal pain, headache, and fatigue.
+- More common: Diarrhea, nausea, vomiting, abdominal pain, headache, fatigue.

-- Less common: Skin rash, including erythema multiforme and Stevens-Johnson syndrome, fever and elevated hepatic transaminases, lipid abnormalities, and crystalluria.
+- Less common: Skin rash, including erythema multiforme and Stevens-Johnson syndrome, fever and elevated levels of hepatic transaminases, lipid abnormalities, and crystalluria.

 - Rare: New-onset diabetes mellitus, hyperglycemia, ketoacidosis, exacerbation of pre-existing diabetes mellitus, and spontaneous bleeding in hemophiliacs.
 Hepatic dysfunction, particularly in patients with underlying risk factors such as hepatitis B or hepatitis C virus coinfection.